Airbus SE Aandelen op naam EO 1

 FCF before M&A Free cash flow before mergers and acquisitions refers to free cash flow as defined in the Universal Registration Document, MD&A section 18.104.22.168 adjusted for net proceeds from disposals and acquisitions.
 It is an alternative performance measure and key indicator that reflects free cash flow excluding those cash flows resulting from acquisitions and disposals of businesses.

 FCF before M&A and customer financing Free cash flow before M&A and customer financing refers to free cash flow before mergers and acquisitions adjusted for cash flow related to aircraft financing activities.
-It is an alternative performance measure and indicator that may be used from time to time by the Company in its financial guidance, especially when there is higher uncertainty around customer financing activities.
+It is an alternative performance measure and indicator that may be used occasionally by the Company in its financial guidance, especially when there is higher uncertainty around customer financing activities.

-2) Airbus SE continues to use the term Net Income.
-It is identical to Profit for the period attributable to equity owners of the parent as defined by IFRS Rules.
+1. Airbus SE continues to use the term Net Income/Loss.
+It is identical to Profit/Loss for the period attributable to equity owners of the parent as defined by IFRS Rules.

 Safe Harbour Statement:

 This press release includes forward-looking statements.
 Words such as "anticipates", "believes", "estimates", "expects", "intends", "plans", "projects", "may" and similar expressions are used to identify these forward-looking statements.
 Examples of forward-looking statements include statements made about strategy, ramp-up and delivery schedules, introduction of new products and services and market expectations, as well as statements regarding future performance and outlook.